 - Customer Identification procedure

-KYC processes in organisations usually include the following:
+KYC verification processes in organisations usually include the following:

 - Collecting, scrutinizing, and verifying personal identity documents provided by customers.